FullStackForger/react-jwt-auth/docs/configuration.md

 ## Initial setup

-Before you start using React JWT Auth module you need to configure `baseUrl` pointing to the right REST URL server.
+Before you start using *React JWT Auth* module you need point it to your REST URL server.
+You can do it passing `baseUrl` param into `Auth` component.

 ```
 <Auth baseUrl="http://localhost:8080/api/" />